Tearsheet

 AI Analysis | Feedback

-Mr. Bayardo was promoted to President and Chief Operating Officer in March 2025.
-He previously served as NOV's Senior Vice President and Chief Financial Officer, a role he held since joining the company in 2015.
-Prior to NOV, he was Senior Vice President, Resource and Business Development at Continental Resources, Inc. He also spent nine years at Complete Production Services, Inc., where his roles included Senior Vice President, Chief Financial Officer, and Treasurer.
-Complete Production Services, Inc. was acquired by Superior Energy Services Inc. Earlier in his career, he was an investment banker with J.P.
+Jose Bayardo became Chairman, President, and CEO of NOV Inc. effective January 1, 2026.
+He previously served as NOV's President and Chief Operating Officer, a role he was appointed to in March 2025.
+Prior to that, he was the Senior Vice President and Chief Financial Officer of NOV, a position he held since joining the company in 2015.
+Before joining NOV, Mr. Bayardo was Senior Vice President, Resource and Business Development at Continental Resources, Inc. He also spent nine years in various roles at Complete Production Services, Inc., an oilfield service provider, including Senior Vice President, Chief Financial Officer, and Treasurer.
+Complete Production Services, Inc. was acquired by Superior Energy Services Inc. in 2012.
+Earlier in his career, he worked as an investment banker with J.P.
 Morgan.
+He holds a Bachelor of Science in Chemical Engineering from the University of Texas at Austin, a Master of Engineering Management from Northwestern University's McCormick School of Engineering, and a Master of Business Administration from Northwestern University's Kellogg Graduate School of Management.

-Rodney Reed Senior Vice President and Chief Financial Officer
+Rodney Reed, Senior Vice President and Chief Financial Officer

 AI Analysis | Feedback